 5. Sample Bled’s Traditional Cake

-6. Walk Around the Lake’s Perimeter
+6. Walk Around Lake Bled’s Perimeter

 For a low-key way to spend an hour or two, take a stroll around the lake.
 Yes, all the way around!
 In Bled, there’s a paved pathway that extends the entire perimeter of the lake.
 Here, you can catch a glimpse of Bled Island and Bled Castle from all kinds of different angles.
 It’s the perfect place to wander around early in the mornings or around sunset, when the trails are buzzing with life.